 Financial Discrimination

-Financial discrimination may be based on race, culture, religion, gender, or sexual identity.
-BIPOC, members of the LGBTQIA+ population, women, older adults, and members of non-dominant cultural or religious groups experience marginalization that impairs ability to obtain work, as well as opportunities for upward mobility.
+Financial discrimination can stem from racial, cultural, religious, and other societal biases.
+BIPOC communities, LGBTQIA+ individuals, women, older adults, and members of non-dominant cultural or religious groups experience marginalization that impairs their ability to obtain work and opportunities for upward mobility.

 Lack of Resources

-A lack of resources can greatly contribute to financial trauma.
-For example, food is a basic necessity and not having adequate food can be terrifying, especially for parents who need to not only feed themselves but also their children.
-Furthermore, a lack of access to money, health insurance, or government assistance such as food stamps or Medicaid/Medicare can trigger financial trauma.
+A lack of resources can contribute to financial trauma.
+For instance, food is a basic necessity.
+Not having enough to survive can be terrifying, especially for parents who must provide for their children.
+Furthermore, a lack of access to money, health insurance, or government assistance can trigger financial trauma as individuals struggle to cope with the uncertainty of the future.

 Signs of Financial Trauma